AAFC-ORDC-Crop-Bioinfomatics/MultiGS-R/README.md

 ### Prerequisites

-1.  **Java Runtime Environment (JRE):** Version 17 or higher must be
-    > installed.
-You can check by running java -version in your
+1.  **Java Runtime Environment (JRE):** Version 21 or higher must be installed.
+You can check by running `java -version` in your terminal.
-    > terminal.

-2.  **R:** Version 3.5 or higher must be installed and accessible from
-    > the command line.
+2.  **R:** Version 3.5 or higher must be installed and accessible from the command line.
 Check with R \--version.

 3.  **Rscript:** This executable (included with R) must be in your
     > system\'s PATH.